 The word "Shoah" means desolation of cosmic proportions.
 Auschwitz and the killing of six million Jews from 1939-1945 was a "Shoah."
 This course examines how the "holocaust" has and should affect Christian faith and life.
 Tradition and Culture course.
+Prerequisite: RELI 110.
+Core Requirements: Religious Traditions and Theological Conversations

-RELI 247 - From Plato to Genesis to Job: The Question of Justice (RT) (3)
+RELI 247 - From Plato to Genesis to Job: The question of justice (RT) (3)

-This course addresses the great issues of justice, both human and divine.
+This course will address the great issues of justice, both human and divine.
 What is justice?
 Does God act justly?
 Can human beings act justly?
 This course will focus on a close and careful reading of three important primary texts: the Republic of Plato, the book of Genesis, and the book of Job.
 Each text provides a different perspective on the problems of justice and its relevance for forgiveness, community, religion, punishment, and natural injury.
-Text and context course.
+Text and Context Course.
+Prerequisite: RELI 110.
+Core Requirements: Religious Traditions and Theological Conversations